vortex-exoplanet/VIP/docs/source/faq.rst

 Frequently asked questions
 --------------------------

-Check out the FAQ if you encounter problems when installing or running ``VIP`` for the first time.

 Before skimming this list, please make sure you have the latest version of ``VIP``.
 Please go and check the repository now.
 Alternatively, you can run: